happyzhanls/100DaysOfCode/log.md

 ---
 ### Day 11: Saturday, October 14th, 2017

-**Today's Progress**: Start working on "The Great Color Guessing Game" project, which is a game that allows you to rank your rgb color identification skills.
+**Today's Progress**: Start working on "The Great Color Guessing Game" project, which is a game for you to practice RGB colors.

 **Thoughts:** Started feeling a little bit discouraged for some reasons that there are nobody around doing the same thing as me.
 I admitt that I doubted myself why I keep doing this.